-For 20 years, Alberta Conservation Association (ACA) has encouraged all Albertans to enjoy the outdoors.
+Since 1997, Alberta Conservation Association (ACA) has encouraged all Albertans to enjoy the outdoors.
 Conserving the fish, wildlife and habitat resources we enjoy makes Alberta the beautiful and balanced place it is.
-Conservation is about keeping our connections to the past, getting outdoors now, and most of all—shaping our quality of life tomorrow as we take on the next 20 years.
+Conservation is about keeping our connections to the past, getting outdoors now, and most of all—shaping our quality of life as we take on tomorrow.

 Get out there.
 Fish one of our many stocked lakes, hunt game, pick berries or mushrooms (eat only the edible ones!), birdwatch, take pictures of the things you see, skip rocks in the lake, or snowshoe through the forest.
 In Alberta, your options are nearly endless.

 We want to make sure it stays that way.
 ACA biologists study the wildlife, fish and plants that live in our province and figure out ways to help them flourish (or not, in the case of invasive weeds).
 At any given time, our biologists can be found checking trail cams for wolverines or grizzly bears, measuring the oxygen levels in our lakes, securing vast tracts of precious habitat or celebrating over the confirmation of Alberta’s first yellow-bellied racer hibernaculum (it’s a type of non-venomous snakes’ den).